Computational Paths -- An approach in the $LND_{EQ}-TRS_{2}$ system: Computational paths

-Until now, this subsection has concluded that there exist redundancies which are resolved by a system called $LND_{EQ}-TRS$.
-This system establishes rules that reduces these redundancies.
-Moreover, we concluded that these redundancies are just redundant uses of the equality axioms showed in \emph{section 2}.
+We know there are redundancies which are resolved by a system called $LND_{EQ}-TRS$.
 In fact, since these axioms just define an equality theory for type theory, one can specify and say that these are redundancies of the equality of type theory.
-As we mentioned, the $LND_{EQ}-TRS$ has a total of $39$ rules \citet{Anjo1},\citet{Ruy1}.
+As we mentioned, the $LND_{EQ}-TRS$ has a total of $39$ rules \cite{Anjo1},\cite{Ruy1}.
 Since the $rw$-equality is based on the rules of $LND_{EQ}-TRS$, one can just imagine the high number of redundancies that $rw$-equality could cause.

-In fact, a thoroughly study of all the redundancies caused by these rules led to the work done in \citet{Arttese}, that only interested in the redundancies caused by the fact that $rw$-equality is transitive, reflexive and symmetric with the addition of only one specific $rw_{2}$-rule.
-This way up, was created a system, called $LND_{EQ}-TRS_{2}$, that resolves all the redundancies caused by $rw$-equality (the same way that $LND_{EQ}-TRS$ resolves all the redundancies caused by equality).
-Since we know that $rw$-equality is transitive, symmetric and reflexive, it should have the same redundancies that the equality had involving only these properties.
+In fact, a thorough study of all the redundancies caused by these rules led to the work done in \cite{Arttese}, that only interested in the redundancies caused by the fact that $rw$-equality is transitive, reflexive and symmetric with the addition of only one specific $rw_{2}$-rule.

+This way up, was created a system, called $LND_{EQ}-TRS_{2}$, that resolves all the redundancies caused by $rw$-equality (the same way that $LND_{EQ}-TRS$ resolves all the redundancies caused by equality), creating new rewrite rules denoted by $tr_{2}$, $tsr_{2}$, $trr_{2}$, $tlr_{2}$, $sr_{2}$, $ss_{2}$ and $ tt_{2}$.
 Since $rw$-equality is just a sequence of $rw$-rules (also similar to equality, since equality is just a computational path, i.e., a sequence of identifiers), then we could put a name on these sequences.
-For example, if $s$ and $t$ are $rw$-equal because there exists a sequence $\theta: R_{0},....,R_{n}$ that justifies the $rw$-equality, then we can write that $s =_{rw_{\theta}} t$.
-Thus, we can rewrite, using $rw$-equality, all the rules that originated the rules involving $\tau$, $\sigma$ and $\rho$.
-For example, we have \citet{Art3}:

-Therefore, we obtain the rule $tt_{2}$, that resolves one of the redundancies caused by the transitivity of $rw$-equality (the $2$ in $tt_{2}$ indicates that it is a rule that resolves a redundancy of $rw$-equality).
-In fact, using the same reasoning, we can obtain, for $rw$-equality, all the redundancies that we have shown in \textbf{definition \ref{LND-TRS}}.
-In other words, we have $tr_{2}$, $tsr_{2}$, $trr_{2}$, $tlr_{2}$, $sr_{2}$, $ss_{2}$ and $tt_{2}$.
-Since we have now rules of $LND_{EQ}-TRS_{2}$, we can use all the concepts that we have just defined for $LND_{EQ}-TRS$.
-The only difference is that instead of having $rw$-rules and $rw$-equality, we have $rw_{2}$-rules and $rw_{2}$-equality.
+The $LND_{EQ}-TRS_{2}$ system can be seen at \cite{Arttese} and the only difference is that instead of having $rw$-rules and $rw$-equality, we have $rw_{2}$-rules and $rw_{2}$-equality.

 There is an important rule specific to this system.
 It stems from the fact that transitivity of reducible paths can be reduced in different ways, but generating the same result.
 For example, consider the simple case of $\tau(s,t)$ and consider that it is possible to reduce $s$ to $s'$ and $t$ to $t'$.
 There is two possible $rw$-sequences that reduces this case: The first one is $\theta: \tau(s,t) \rhd_{1rw} \tau(s',t) \rhd_{1rw} \tau(s',t')$ and the second $\theta': \tau(s,t) \rhd_{1rw} \tau(s,t') \rhd_{1rw} \tau(s',t')$.
 Both $rw$-sequences obtained the same result in similar ways, the only difference being the choices that have been made at each step.
 Since the variables, when considered individually, followed the same reductions, these $rw$-sequences should be considered redundant relative to each other and, for that reason, there should be $rw_{2}$-rule that establishes this reduction.
 This rule is called \emph{independence of choice} and is denoted by $cd_{2}$.
 Since we already understand the necessity of such a rule, we can define it formally: